Sandbox#

 Path confinement of file tools#

-When the sandbox is enabled, read, write, edit, grep, and glob are also restricted: they refuse paths that don’t resolve under cwd or one of [permissions] additional_directories.
-This mirrors the bash sandbox at the host-tool level so the model can’t bypass it via path arguments.
+When an isolated backend is enabled, read, write, edit, grep, and glob are also restricted: they refuse paths that don’t resolve under cwd or one of [permissions] additional_directories.
+This mirrors the backend isolation at the host-tool level so the model can’t bypass it via path arguments.

 Symbolic links are not followed for the confinement check — a symlink at ./.env pointing at /etc/passwd is rejected based on the lexical path, not the resolved one.

-enso sandbox prune # remove every enso-managed container, all projects
+enso prune # reclaim everything enso-managed, all projects

 prune only touches containers with the enso.managed=true label, so your dev databases, redis, postgres, etc. are safe.